melanierawluk/mindful-meds-capstone/README.md

 ```

 ### GET /user/:id/meds/active
-- Endpoint to retrieve a list of all current meds for user (active:true)
+- Endpoint to retrieve a list of all current meds for specified user

 Parameters:
 - id: The ID of the user that we want retrieved